School Bus Driver

 soooo got a little question for you braaa init mate. btw i luv ur bus init fam cos its welard ting. just wonderin how much ur insurance costs intit m8.

-Asked by w.dog almost 11 years ago
+Asked by w.dog about 11 years ago

 "w. dog" - First I am not sure what you're asking because I actually read english and write in english.
 Second, please feel free to resubmit your question using proper english sentences.